conorkeane01/digital-rain-cpp-ck/_posts/2024-03-11-algorithm.md

 <img src="https://raw.githubusercontent.com/conorkeane01/digital-rain-cpp-ck/main/docs/assets/images/algorithm3.png" width="600" height="400">

-I added a variable called spaceLength.
-This uses the rand() to get a number between 1 and 3.
+I added a variable called `spaceLength`.
+This uses the `rand()` to get a number between 1 and 3.
 Depending on this number an `if` statement is used so that depending on this number a gap of 1 2 or 3 is made.
-This is dont by printing mulitple `std::endl`
+This is done by printing mulitple `std::endl`

 <img src="https://raw.githubusercontent.com/conorkeane01/digital-rain-cpp-ck/main/docs/assets/images/symbolGaps.png" width="600" height="400">

 Now that I had one row printing perfectly the way I wanted.
-I was looking at recreating this loop but this time in the columns next.
+I was looking at recreating this loop but this time in new columns.
 This would create the digital rain.
 My first idea was to place my row loop into a column loop.
 This would make it so it would print the first row and then move into the next column.
 However I ran into problems that it would print the first row, finsih printing the first row and then move into the next column.

 I first decided to add a nested for loop like below.
 I hoped this would step through the columns and rows so that it gave me the digital rain affect I was looking for

 <img src="https://raw.githubusercontent.com/conorkeane01/digital-rain-cpp-ck/main/docs/assets/images/nestedLoop.png" width="600" height="100">

-This loop created a boop in my earlier `if` statement, becuase i was using `std::endl;` this would not let the digital rain run into more columns and would just create a new line.
+This loop created a bug in my earlier `if` statement, becuase I was using `std::endl;` this would not let the digital rain run into more columns and would just create a new line.
 I removed the `std::endl` and added `" "` instead so that it would still created random spacing.
 With this complete I had made my algorithm.

-###Final Algorithm
+### Final Algorithm
 In the algorithm I
 - Use the `operater<<` overload
 - Have a nested for loop